About

 My critically-acclaimed book Invisible Labor: The Untold Story of the Cesarean Section, which blends research, reporting, history, and memoir, was named a great book of 2024 by the Times-Herald Union, a Winter 2025 Jewish Women’s Archive Book Club Pick, and a best book on work, family, and gender equity by the Better Life Lab.

-My reporting on maternal and public health has appeared in AARP, Boston Globe, the Guardian, the 19th, and Women’s Health, among others.
+My reporting on maternal and public health has appeared in AARP, Boston Globe, the Guardian, the 19th, the Times-Union, and Women’s Health, among others.
 I also write the Substack Blind Spots, a newsletter about forces that shape our lives—and that take place just out of public view.

 I hold a PhD in mass communications from Syracuse University’s Newhouse School, an MFA in creative writing from NYU, and a BA in history and English from Cornell University.